Kronos Quartet Blends Words, Music, and Magic to Celebrate Pete Seeger

 Among the guest musicians adding vocals and expanding the instrumental palette of the music are Sam Amidon, Aoife O’Donovan, and North Carolina banjo player and storyteller Lee Knight.
 Most of the songs on Long Time Passing are adaptations of Seeger’s, but a few honor him by carrying the torch, putting the power of protest into songs that address ongoing injustices.
 One such song is “The President Sang Amazing Grace,” written by Zoe Mulford after nine Black worshippers were murdered at Emanuel AME Church in Charleston, South Carolina, in 2015, and memorably recorded by Joan Baez in 2018.
 Here, San Francisco-based singer Meklit puts her whole soul into a melody that feels like a prayer, over a simple string arrangement that leaves room for the lyrics, and the silences between them, to beam straight to the heart.

-Below, watch an excerpt from Kronos Quartet’s “Music for Change: Pete Seeger @ 100” performance at last year’s FreshGrass Festival.
-Throughout the 16-minute piece “Storyteller,” which also appears on Long Time Passing, Seeger’s own voice weaves amid traditional tunes and other sounds from the quartet, commenting on music, climate change, socialism (“a word we don’t agree on”), and more.
+Throughout the 16-minute piece “Storyteller,” which Kronos Quartet performed during its “Music for Change: Pete Seeger @ 100” performance at last year’s FreshGrass Festival, Seeger’s own voice weaves amid traditional tunes and other sounds from the quartet, commenting on music, climate change, socialism (“a word we don’t agree on”), and more.
 It’s a powerful show of what music and words together can do, and how protest music passes from person to person, era to era, to make something timeless and essentially human.